 The divorce process can be very stressful, and you may be relieved when it is finally over.
 But conflicts can arise years after the divorce, especially if you share children with your ex-spouse.
-Our team of Maryland post-divorce disputes lawyers is ready to support you when circumstances change, or when your ex-spouse requests something different than the final judgment.
+Our Maryland post-divorce disputes lawyers are ready to support you when circumstances change, or when your ex-spouse requests something different than the final judgment.

 Marriage and families create responsibilities that could affect your whole family.
 Sometimes the Marital Settlement Agreement simply does not anticipate certain events, requiring a return to court.
 Our divorce attorneys understand that conflicts and change can come quickly, or even decades after a divorce.
 We could help make your post-divorce simpler.

 The Types of Disputes That May Arise After Divorce